In Depth Baby Product Reviews Led by a Pediatrician

 How to Pick the Best Baby Monitor

-If you want to keep tabs on your baby while catching some Zzzs, there are a few different monitoring types to consider depending on your goals or what information you hope to receive.
+If you want to monitor your baby while catching some Zzzs, there are a few different monitoring types to consider depending on your goals or what information you hope to receive.
 Traditional baby monitoring informed parents when their baby was crying or needed assistance.
 Over time, monitoring has evolved into watching your baby or knowing when they stop moving predictably.
-Knowing which products do what can help you determine which kind of product is the right choice for your family.
+Knowing which products do what can help you determine what kind of product is the best choice for your family.

 One and Done

-Some products offer a “one and done” solution that can provide sound, video, and movement monitoring in one purchase or add-on capabilities.
-Mostly, these products tend to be like most “jack of all trades” solutions where they can perform all abilities but don't do any particularly well.
-While we understand the desire to make a single purchase, we advise you to proceed with caution and be willing to accept some subpar capabilities.
-Our tests found that video monitors typically provide terrible sound quality, and many movement monitors have terrible video quality if they offer it.
-While some video monitors have movement features that create more false alarms than you'd want.
-We recommend buying any product from a retailer with an easy and free return policy if your “one and done” dream isn't up to snuff.
+Some products offer a “one and done” solution that includes sound, video, and movement monitoring (or vital tracking).
+These products tend to perform all abilities but don't do any spectacularly well.
+While we understand the desire to make a single purchase, we advise proceeding with caution, as some features might be subpar.
+Our tests found that video monitors sometimes provide terrible sound, and many movement monitors lack quality video images if they offer it.
+Some video monitors have movement features that create more false alarms than you'd want or track vitals in a way that might not be so accurate.
+We recommend buying from a retailer with an easy and free return policy if your monitor dream isn't up to snuff.
 See more below.
-Our favorite one-and-done solution is the Nanit Pro; while not perfect, it is a high-quality option that performs well in most tests.
+Our favorite one-and-done solution is the Owlet Dream Duo 2; while not perfect, it is a high-quality option that performs well in most tests.
+Our prior favorite was the Nanit Pro, but it struggled this go for video quality compared to newcomers.
+The Eufy S340 is also a potential contender, but its vital tracking has mixed reviews.

 Type of Monitors